Biliary Obstruction in Illinois

 Find a Provider

 The human biliary system consists of a series of ducts that help relocate bile from the liver into your gallbladder, followed by your small intestine in to facilitate the digestion of food within the small bowel.
 A biliary obstruction is when one or more of these ducts becomes blocked and fails to permit the bile to pass freely throughout your biliary system.
 A biliary obstruction is frequently called a bile duct obstruction, reason being, that one of the usual places at which these obstructions develop is in the bile duct located between the gallbladder and the liver.
-If you are looking for medical assistance for a biliary obstruction in Chicago, IL, Peoria, IL, or Normal, IL, our team is here to help.
+If you are looking for medical assistance for a biliary obstruction in Chicago, IL, or Bloomington, IL, our team is here to help.
 Contact our network of GI providers at GI Alliance of Illinois to let us give you more details about this condition and your options for having it treated.

 Bile duct obstruction in Illinois patients is not uncommon and can typically be treated by a GI doctor.
 Some of the most common symptoms of a bile duct obstruction are: